datou-tech/datou-k8-calico/README.md

 1. Attempt to hit pod 1 and confirm you cannot - `curl <POD_IP1>`
 1. Delete the policy - `calicoctl delete -f calico-pod1-deny-pod2.yaml`

+#### Calico External DNS Endpoint Policies

+While it is only possible to control traffic via IP addresses or selectors, it is possible to allow/deny egress by DNS in Calico Enterprise.